thriveweb/sailinginparadise/content/boatTours/2024-04-04-sneeky-midweeky-deals.md

 ---
 template: SingleBoatTour
 tourType: Boat Charter
-title: Sneeky Midweeky Deals
+title: Sneeky Mid-Weeky Deals
 icon: ""
 featuredImage: https://ucarecdn.com/ce10553d-ee62-4a2c-8548-d2e4b0ea6b4d/
 intro: >-
   ## Why should weekends have all the fun?

-  In partnership with Experience Gold Coast we are delighted to bring you two specially curated 'Sneeky Midweeky' deals offering incredible mid-week all inclusive packages on private yacht charters!
+  In partnership with Experience Gold Coast we are delighted to bring you two specially curated 'Sneeky Mid-Weeky' deals offering incredible mid-week all inclusive packages on private yacht charters!

   A﻿vailable 'til end of June 2024 only.